 Please be aware when reviewing the above: In previous years, Minnesota was tied with South Dakota as #10 for the most number of Class A breeders.
 Between 2006 and 2011, over 60% of USDA-licensed dog/cat breeders (Class A) and dog/cat brokers (Class B) in Minnesota dropped their USDA license.
 As stated above, while a few of these licensees may have gone out of business, many chose to cancel or not re-new this license and instead sold directly to consumers on websites or directly from the kennel.
 This means these breeders/dealers were not regulated at all.
 This is one reason why the USDA changed the definition of "retail pet store" so as to include Internet and phone sales.
 (See AWA licensing.)
 The State of Minnesota does not regulate dog/cat breeders.

 Estimate of industry size

-As a point of reference, in 2007 the Humane Society of the United States (HSUS) conducted a five-month investigation to determine the number of breeders and breeding conditions in the State of Virginia.
+In 2007 the Humane Society of the United States (HSUS) conducted a five-month investigation to determine the number of breeders and breeding conditions in the State of Virginia.
 They found that “only 16 of Virginia’s more than 900 commercial puppy dealers hold federal licenses.
 Many of the rest…violate federal law when they sell their puppies to pet stores.”
-[Associated Press, November 2, 2007, Humane Society: Virginia is for puppy mills]
+[Associated Press, Nov.
+2, 2007, Humane Society: Virginia is for puppy mills]

 No investigation has yet been conducted to determine the depth and breadth of the dog and cat breeding industry in Minnesota.
 The dog and cat breeding industry in Minnesota is not regulated by the state; therefore, no licensing exists in Minnesota.